yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 {% refer %}Read about SLA in [Service Grid Processing Unit Container](./basic-processing-unit-container.html).{% endrefer %}

+{%comment%}
 # Deployment

 There are several ways to deploy the Processing Unit Container into the Service Grid.
-Are all detailed extensively in the [.NET Processing Unit Data Example](/tutorials/dotnet-your-first-xtp-application.html#Deployment) section.
+Are all detailed extensively in the [.NET Processing Unit Data Example](./dotnet-your-first-xtp-application.html#Deployment) section.

 The most straightforward way is to use the GigaSpaces Management Center for deployment.
+{%endcomment%}